Alert icon

 Secondary education

-There are no specific secondary education requirements to become a building and construction manager.
-However, NCEA Level 2 English, maths, construction and mechanical technologies, and design and visual communication are useful.
+You usually need NCEA Level 3 to do the study or training for this job.
+NCEA Level 2 English, maths, construction and mechanical technologies, and design and visual communication are useful.

 Year 11 and 12 learners can find out more about the construction industry and gain relevant skills by doing a New Zealand Certificate in Building, Construction and Allied Trades (Levels 1 and 2) through the BConstructive programme.